juxor/afaq/markdown/secI4.md

 Life expectancy is higher in Canada, Sweden, Germany, Japan and Britain.
 The USA has the highest levels of infant mortality and is last in basic health indicators as well as having fewer doctors per 1,000 people than the OECD average.
-All in all, the US system is miles begin the universal systems of other countries.
+All in all, the US system is miles behind the universal systems of other countries.

 Of course, it will be argued that the USA is not a pure "free market" and so